hyx0329/archlinux-allwinner-h616/README.md

 ## Issues

-- I cannot get my orangepi zero 2w boot with latest mainline u-boot.
-It's probably a kernel issue and it's still under investigation.
+- ~~I cannot get my orangepi zero 2w boot with latest mainline u-boot.
+It's probably a kernel issue and it's still under investigation.~~
-    - BTW I don't know why the community image is not working as well.
+    - ~~BTW I don't know why the community image is not working as well.~~
+    - It looks like a u-boot issue.
+    - linux 6.6.31 works great with armbian patches, but later versions are not
+        - on 6.6.35, uwe5622 driver will halt the system
+    - I have to replicate armbian's work in a different way.

 ## Credits